atomb0mb/LinearProgramming/README.md

 # LinearProgramming - An AI assignment
 Learning linear programming through the use of the Apache Common Math Library.
 Commons Math is a collection of mathematics and statistics components that are not available by default in the Java programming language.
-Using linear programming to caculate the optimal result of each business model.
+Using linear programming to calculate the optimal result of each business model.

 ## ShoesMaker
 You are small shoe maker.